iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 ## Just download it

 One way is to simply download the data with `dvc get`.
-This is useful when working outside of a DVC project environment, for example in an automated ML model deployment task:
+This is useful when working outside of a <abbr>DVC project</abbr> environment, for example in an automated ML model deployment task:

 ```dvc
 $ dvc get https://github.com/iterative/dataset-registry \